SlashDB/timesheet-demo/README.md

 ## Summary
-If you want to play around with the code it's available [here](https://bitbucket.org/slashdb/timesheet/src), and the pre-build binaries are [here](https://bitbucket.org/slashdb/timesheet/downloads).
+If you want to play around with the code, it's available [here](https://bitbucket.org/slashdb/timesheet/src), and the pre-build binaries are [here](https://bitbucket.org/slashdb/timesheet/downloads).

-The rest is [Code](https://bitbucket.org/slashdb/timesheet/src) (history).